-3. Cite each contributor whose data you access via the ISCN database, using the citations provided by data contributors here.
-Determine who provided the data you used by checking the contributor organization and curator name columns in the database reports from which you developed your product.
+3. Cite each contributor whose data you access via the ISCN database, using the citations provided by data contributors here (for Gen2) or here (for Gen3).
+Determine who provided the data you used by checking the dataset name, contributor organization and curator name columns in the database reports from which you developed your product.
 Note that some data contributions will have more than one associated citation; we recommend either including all citations provided by the contributor in your literature cited section or contacting her/him directly to ascertain which are appropriate for the data used.
 If you have any doubts about proper citation procedures contact ISCN Support.

 1. We request that you include the following text in your Acknowledgments:

 “This work was facilitated by the International Soil Carbon Network.”

 2. If you use USDA-NRCS Soil Survey and/or U.S. Geological Survey data, explicitly acknowledge these important data contributors with this text:

 “This work benefited from extensive data contributions to the International Soil Carbon Network from the (i) USDA Natural Resources Conservation Service, National Cooperative Soil Survey, and (ii) the U.S. Geological Survey.”